hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

   executes transfers for withdrawals.
   You are not expected to build this node, but you are expected to either operate it yourself or use a node-as-a-service provider to operate it for you.
+  ..
+REVIEW: I'd explain what the treasuryParty is here and add a link to how to setup the treasuryParty.
+If you're reading this guide in order of the links, as I did, this term is sprung on you. - assuming I have it right, it's a party that you're suggesting that they set up to hold the funds of the exchange.
+That explains that it's not a core Canton concept, but rather something specific to the exchange's implementation.
 * The **Canton Integration DB** is used to keep track of the state of withdrawals and the customer-attribution of the funds held by the ``treasuryParty``.
   It is shown as a separate component in the diagram, but it could well be part of your